To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 Delete a stage

-- Toolbar – Click on the Delete button
+- Click on the Delete button

-- Pipeline tab – Right-click anywhere in the Pipeline flow section and choose Delete Selected Stage
+- Right-click and choose Delete Selected Stage

 Toggle between vertical and horizontal layouts